What is Poverty?

 Historically, poverty in the UK was defined as either primary and secondary in studies by Seebhom Rowntree in the 20th century.

-- Secondary poverty is when people earn just enough money to afford the necessities, but spend part of it on “coping mechanisms” to deal with financial and work-related stress (high risk and/or difficult working conditions due to abuse and long hours) and therefore end up struggling to make ends meet
+- Secondary poverty is when people earn just enough money to afford the necessities.
+But, they spend part of it on “coping mechanisms” to deal with financial and work-related stress. (high risk and/or difficult working conditions due to abuse and long hours) and therefore end up struggling to make ends meet

 In the end, Rowntree identified low wages as the main cause of poverty in the UK, rather than the poorest being responsible for their own condition – which was the most common criticism back then (and still is today to some extent).